Monnoroch/ColorHighlighter/README.md

 These color formats are currently supported:
 - Hexademical e.g. #RGB or #RGBA or #RRGGBB or #RRGGBBAA (you can use both upper and lower case letters)
 - RBG or RGBA value e.g. rgb(VAL, VAL, VAL) or rgba(VAL, VAL, VAL, VAL) with decimal channel values.
-- HSV or HSVA value e.g. hsv(VAL, VAL, VAL) or hsva(VAL, VAL, VAL, VAL) with decimal channel values.
+- HSV or HSVA value e.g. hsv(HVAL, VAL, VAL) or hsva(HVAL, VAL, VAL, VAL) with decimal channel values.
-- HSL or HSLA value e.g. hsl(VAL, VAL, VAL) or hsla(VAL, VAL, VAL, VAL) with decimal channel values.
+- HSL or HSLA value e.g. hsl(HVAL, VAL, VAL) or hsla(HVAL, VAL, VAL, VAL) with decimal channel values.
 - [VAL, VAL, VAL] and [VAL, VAL, VAL, VAL] when editing *.sublime-theme files.
 - Named colors like "green", "black" and many others.
 - Less/sass/scss variables (supports importing from another files).
 - VAL can be the following text:
+  - An integer: from 0 to 255.
+  - A float value from 0.0 to 1.0, you can also skip leading zero (like that: .25)
+  - A percentage from 0% to 100%.
+- HVAL can be the following text:
-  - An integer: from 0 to 255 or from 0 to 360 for hue.
+  - An integer: from 0 to 360 for hue.
   - A float value from 0.0 to 1.0, you can also skip leading zero (like that: .25)
   - A percentage from 0% to 100%.